gSchool/ada-cs-fun-class/03-data-structures/data-structures-quiz.md

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, users can see after a failed attempt) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
-##### !explanation

-A graph can have cycles and can be structured in any manner.
-A graph is a hierarchal data structure with a specific starting location, the root and each node is either a parent or child and each node can have at most one parent.

-##### !end-explanation

 ### !end-challenge